glottsi/SeducerEngine/README.md

 ## Change notes
 ### 03/05/21
- - buttons are loaded from `options.json` files now and not the `.txt`.
+ - buttons and scenarios are now loaded from `.json` files and not the `.txt`.
+ - scenario json contains the Title and Description
  - the button json objects contain 3 attributes:

          ButtonType: can be either Win (+1 Point), Lose (-1 Health), or End (instant game over)